altayaydemir/altay-dot-wtf/data/articles/enhancing-book-notes.md

 If you like to take notes from the books you read and know a little bit of JavaScript, this may help you.

-I've been using Apple Notes, Notion, sticky notes, and real paper to keep my notes.
-They were a bit unorganized and hard to index when needed.
-So I moved all to Markdown, and started publishing on this website.
+I've been using Apple Notes, Notion, sticky notes, and paper to keep my notes.
+They were unorganized and hard to index when needed.
+I moved all to Markdown, and started publishing on this website.

 [Taking notes is the hard part](/articles/how-do-I-read).
 Once you have them in place, making them look pretty is a joyful task to deal with.
 That's what I did while building the book pages, without spending too much effort on details.
 It took me half-a-day to make it legit enough to share as learning in this article.

 ### Adding front-matter to Markdown

-Before we get to the real acrobatics, we need some manual labor to do.
+Before we get to the acrobatics, we need some manual labor to do.

 You can use YAML syntax at the beginning of a Markdown file to define your metadata.
 There's a library called `gray-matter` to parse it to JSON so we can use it in the next steps.

 ```
 ---